Article updated: June 24, 2022

 Verdict:

-Zinc stearate
+Zinc Stearate

-A naturally occurring fatty acid that’s primary function in Gold Bond powder is to repel sweat and moisture.
+A naturally occurring fatty acid thats primary function in Gold Bond powder is to repel sweat and moisture.
 It’s also commonly used in the production of rubber, polyurethane, and polyester for its non-stick properties.
 Magicians have also been known to use it while performing card manipulation to help reduce friction between the playing cards.

 Zinc stearate is generally considered safe for topical use although it is known to cause some mild eye irritation.